czietsman/lz4-java/README.md

 ## Implementations

-Similarly to LZ4, 3 implementations are available: JNI bindings, pure Java port and pure Java port that uses sun.misc.Unsafe.
+Similarly to LZ4, 2 implementations are available: pure Java port and pure Java port that uses sun.misc.Unsafe.

 Have a look at XXHashFactory for more information.